 Are Florida online casinos legal?

 In 2021, efforts to expand gambling in the state were highlighted by a new compact between Florida and the Seminole Tribe.
-Besides potentially authorizing retail sports betting and mobile sports betting in Florida, the new compact also would authorize additional casino games such as craps and roulette in Seminole retail casinos.
+Besides potentially authorizing retail and online sports betting in Florida, the new compact also would authorize additional casino games such as craps and roulette in Seminole retail casinos.
 However, it did not authorize online casinos.

 That said, the new compact is currently in legal limbo despite being approved by lawmakers and the federal government.
 If, for some reason, the tribe and the governor are forced to renegotiate, online gaming could be part of the deal.